+we propose to find the solution of the parameter $\lambda$ of the previous equation by approximating the expectation by the law of large numbers, in the following way:

-The solution of equation \eqref{cenran} provides us the necessary value to achieve a proportion of censoring $\pi$.
-For instance, recalling Example \ref{exeran}, assuming that the same parameter values $\alpha=1.5$ and $\beta=2.5$ but seating $\pi=0.4$, we have that $\lambda=1.22$, which is the same value used in the cited example.
+For instance, recalling Example 4.3, assuming that the same parameter values $\alpha = 1.5$ and $\beta = 2.5$ but setting $\pi = 0.4$, we have that $\lambda = 1.206$. \\ The algorithm and the code in R for this example is given as follows.

+\begin{example} We determine the parameter for the desired censorship percentage.
+Assuming that the distribution controlling censorship is $C \sim U(0, \lambda)$, we generate data with random censorship for the time generated from the $X \sim \text{Weibull}(\beta, \alpha)$ distribution.
+The code in R is described as follows: \end{example}

-The code in R for this example is given as follows.
+An example of output is given as follows.